This post has already been read 1528 times!

 Scenic Views from Park Loop Road

-The 27 mile Park Loop road system offers outstanding views of parks’s Ocean shoreline, coastal forests and mountains.
+The 27 mile Park Loop road system offers outstanding views of park’s Ocean shoreline, coastal forests and mountains.
 Along the way you can find a parking spot and take a two-hour walk at one of the following — Jordan Pond House, Ship Harbor, Ocean Trail, Cadillac Summit, Bass Harbor Head Lighthouse.

 Bass Harbor Head Light